 First-degree atrioventricular block generally requires no treatment.

-Some people with second-degree atrioventricular block require an artificial pacemaker.
+Some people with second-degree atrioventricular block require an artificial pacemaker Artificial Pacemakers There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more .
 Almost all people with third-degree atrioventricular block require an artificial pacemaker.

 A temporary pacemaker may be used in an emergency until a permanent one can be implanted.
-Most people need an artificial pacemaker (see Figure: Keeping the Beat: Artificial Pacemakers) for the rest of their lives, although heart rhythm may return to normal if the cause of the atrioventricular block resolves—for example, after the drug that caused the atrioventricular block is stopped or after recovery from a heart attack.
+Most people need an artificial pacemaker (see figure ) for the rest of their lives, although heart rhythm may return to normal if the cause of the atrioventricular block resolves—for example, after the drug that caused the atrioventricular block is stopped or after recovery from a heart attack.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Heart Association: Arrhythmia: Information to help people understand their risks of arrhythmias as well as information on diagnosis and treatment

 |Cardizem, Cardizem CD, Cardizem LA, Cardizem SR, Cartia XT , Dilacor XR, Dilt-CD , Diltia XT, Diltzac, Matzim LA, Taztia XT, TIADYLT ER, Tiamate, Tiazac|

 |Calan, Calan SR, Covera-HS, Isoptin, Isoptin SR, Verelan, Verelan PM|